nestormarcano/Twinero/README.md

 Adicionally it will generate the API REST documentacion in <b>target/generated-docs/api-guide.html</b>

-The project meets the following requirements:
+## The project meets the following requirements:

-## Java Developer coding task

 Coding challenge task is to create backend for a simple "banking" application:
 * Client should be able to sign up with email & password